 Canva is wonderful.
-They have a great free option as well as a subscription that gets your more perks and customization for graphics.
+They have a great free option as well as a subscription that gets you more perks and customization for graphics.

 Canva has tons of templates to choose from for Pinterest vertical images.

 Some people prefer Canva and others prefer PicMonkey.
-I recommend trying both out to see what you like better.
-You might even end up liking and using both.
+Personally, I also prefer Canva, but you can try out both to see which one suits you better.

 Visme is a tool that is like Canva but specializes in infographics.
 You can see how they set themselves apart from Canva here.

 Make It Easy For Your Readers